5 perfect national parks for a winter escape in South Australia

 It can be way too hot to hit the walking trails of Ikara-Flinders Ranges National Park in the peak of summer, and some are closed when it’s a day of extreme fire danger, so April to October are your best bet for a comfortable bush walk.

-The park is about 450 kilometres north of Adelaide in the central Ikara-Flinders Ranges, and features four walking trails and 14 hiking paths, catering for different interests and abilities.
+The park is about 450 km north of Adelaide in the central Ikara-Flinders Ranges, and features four walking trails and 14 hiking paths, catering for different interests and abilities.
 It’s also home to a section of the famous long-distance Heysen Trail.

 Ikara-Flinders Ranges National Park is where you’ll see ancient Aboriginal rock engravings, historic pastoral settlements and ruins of an old copper mining town.